Alumni Associate Research Fellows

 Elizabeth Militz, 2020

-Research Topic: A Digital Geography of Marginalized Sexualities in Kyrgyzstan
+Research Title: A Digital Geography of Marginalized Sexualities in Kyrgyzstan

 Elisabeth Militz is a feminist, cultural and political geographer based at the University of Bern.
 She received her PhD in Geography from the University of Zurich in 2017.
 Her dissertation developed the concept of affective nationalism, based on long-term ethnographic field work, living and working experiences in Azerbaijan between 2007 and 2014.
 Interested in the doings of emotions and affects in enabling and shaping nationalisms and sexuality politics.
 Her current research examines digital spaces of sexualities and sexuality education in Kyrgyzstan where she has been conducting fieldwork since 2017.
 In light of a growing right-wing populism and traditionalism and thus an increase of misogyny, homo- and transphobia across the world and also in Kyrgyzstan, she studies the innovative and multiple ways in which people who are marginalized on the grounds of their sexual practices, identities and experiences appropriate digital spaces of social media for knowledge production and peer support.
 Apart from conducting small data research on Instagram with Russian-language content, Elisabeth conducts qualitative interviews and focus group discussions in Bishkek and Osh.
 Elisabeth’s work on affective nationalism, political geographies and feminist methodologies has been published as a book in 2019 and in numerous scientific journals such as Political Geography, Gender, Place and Culture and Area.